Drug Crimes Attorney Serving Sonoma County

 California law also criminalizes the transport, import, transfer, or sale of chemicals used as ingredients for the manufacture of phencyclidine (PCP) and methamphetamine, or the transport, import, transfer, or sale of the drugs themselves.
 A conviction may result in sentences of imprisonment lasting sixteen months to six years.

 Because of the federal and state implications involved in drug trafficking cases, it is imperative that proper and expert legal representation be engaged when facing these charges.
-In order to be adequately protected in your rights, contact the Santa Rosa drug defense attorneys at The Law Office of Carolyn Vandyk today.
+In order to be adequately protected in your rights, contact the Santa Rosa drug defense attorneys at Vandyk Law today.

 DRUG DRIVING DUI INFORMATION – Reach Out to a Santa Rosa Drug Crimes Lawyer For More Information